microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedAppRegistration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPLIEDPOLICIES <IMicrosoftGraphManagedAppPolicy1[]>: Zero or more policys already applied on the registered app when it last synchronized with managment service.
+APPLIEDPOLICIES <IMicrosoftGraphManagedAppPolicy[]>: Zero or more policys already applied on the registered app when it last synchronized with managment service.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
   - `[Description <String>]`: The policy's description.